melchie04/food-recipe-website/README.md

 <p align="left">
   This is a food recipe website that helps users find a variety of delicious meals and learn how to create them.
 Each recipe includes a list of ingredients, step-by-step instructions, and videos to help the user make the dish they want.
 </p>
 <p align="left">🌱 The purpose of this project is to help me learn how to use Vite with the ReactJS framework and expand my knowledge of how to integrate with APIs.
-In this website, I learn how to use createContext and useReducer in React.
-I also used Material UI 5 instead of Bootstrap 5.
-I made the decision to build a website that will interface with a recipe API because I love delicious food but don't know how to cook.
+I also learned how to use Material UI 5.
 This website uses TheMealDB API and is my second React and API-integrated project.</p>

 <h3 align="left">Here are some languages and tools that I used:</h3>
 <p align="left">